 Charles Manson is a name that lives in notoriety.
 Manson was a petty criminal who had served jail time for a variety of offences including armed robbery.
 He was hanging around L.A. with ambitions of making it as a musician.
 In 1968, Manson and the group of primarily female followers located to the Spahn Ranch near L.A.’s Topanga Canyon.
 From there, Manson began to preach his ideas of a coming race war he called Helter Skelter where he claimed to be led by hidden symbolism in lyrics by The Beatles.
 In 1969, Manson directed Tex Watson and three of his girls to the former house of record producer Terry Melcher where they murdered the pregnant actress Sharon Tate and four friends, while on the following night they killed grocery store owner Leno LaBianca and his wife Rosemary.
 In 1971, Manson and five followers were convicted to life sentences.
 Manson died in prison at the age of 83 in 2017.

-Wolves at the Door comes from John R. Leonetti, a former cinematographer who branched out as a director and for a time seemed to specialise in sequels to other people’s films with the likes of Mortal Kombat: Annihilation (1997), The Butterfly Effect 2 (2006) and Annabelle (2014), although he did eventually start into original material with the likes of Wish Upon (2017) and The Silence (2019).
+Wolves at the Door comes from John R. Leonetti, a former cinematographer who branched out as a director and for a time seemed to specialise in sequels to other people’s films with the likes of Mortal Kombat: Annihilation (1997), The Butterfly Effect 2 (2006) and Annabelle (2014), although he did eventually start into original material with the likes of Wish Upon (2017), The Silence (2019) and Lullaby (2022).
 Gary Dauberman is a screenwriter who wrote Annabelle and other works like Crawlspace (2016), It (2017), The Nun (2018), The Cabin House (2019), The Dark Side (2019) and created the short-lived Swamp Thing (2019) tv series.
 Dauberman made his directorial debut with Annabelle Comes Home (2019) followed by the remake of Salem’s Lot (2022).

 With Wolves at the Door, Leonetti and Dauberman make another variant on the Manson Family killings.
 In this case, their focus is on the Tate-Folger-Sebring-Frykowski murders.
 The entire incident is seen through the four victims’ eyes on the last evening they had together.
 In fact, Tate, Folger et al become so much the focus of the film that the members of the Manson Family are barely seen.